AntSwig/llm-poc-al/bcheck-templates-poc/README.md

 ### Prerequisites
 - Go to "https://openai.com" , login and generate a API key.
 - Set the API key as an environmental variable: `export OPENAI_API_KEY="xxxx-xxxx-xxxx-xxxx"`
+- To enable prompt analytics set the promptlayer API key as an environment variable: `export PROMPTLAYER_API_KEY="pl_xx-xxxx-xxxx-xxxx"`
 - Minimum version requirement Python 3.8.3.

 ### Local development